Meeco/cryppo/README.md

 decrypted_data = Cryppo.decrypt(encryption_strategy_name, key, encrypted_data, encryption_artefacts)
 ```

-## Serialisation Format
+## Serialization Format

-The serialisation format of encrypted data is designed to be easy to parse and store.
+The serialization format of encrypted data is designed to be easy to parse and store.

-There are two serialisation formats:
+There are two serialization formats:
 * Encrypted data encrypted without a derived key
 * Encrypted data encrypted with a derived key